patlee12/user-management/README.md

 # Install dependencies top level repo
 yarn install

+# Setup env if you haven't
+yarn env:generate:files

 # Start project in dev mode.
 This will also pull some .env variables from the project root .env in /docker/.env
 yarn dev